 Lodovico Ferrari of Bologna (1522-1565) was the first to discover an alegebraic solution to the quartic or biquadratic equation.

-Taken in and trained by Gerolamo Cardano, he learned from his patron's lectures and eventually succeeded him as a lecturer in mathematics in Milan.
-Ferrari publicly challenged fellow mathematician Nicolo Tartaglia over how to solve a cubic equation, and won a math contest against him in 1548.
-This success brought him a chance at the job of tax assessor in Mantua, where he gained considerable wealth.
-Later he quarreled with the Cardinal and had to leave this post.
+Taken in and trained by Gerolamo Cardano, Ferrari learned from his patron's lectures and eventually succeeded him as a mathematics lecturer in Milan.
+Ferrari publicly challenged fellow mathematician Nicolo Tartaglia over how to solve cubic equations, beating him in a math contest in 1548.
+This success gave him a chance at the job of tax assessor in Mantua, where he gained considerable wealth.
+Later he quarreled with the Cardinal and had to leave his post.